-- For best results take 1 capsule daily with food, preferably with breakfast, or as professionally directed.
+For best results take 1 capsule daily, preferably with breakfast

-- For anyone unable to swallow capsules, the capsule can be opened and contents mixed with a cold meal or beverage.
+- For those unable to swallow capsules, the capsule can be opened and contents mixed with a cool drink or food

-Yes, it is safe and generally advisable to take live cultures daily.
+Yes, it is safe and generally advisable to take your friendly bacteria supplement daily.
 Good bacteria colonise in the gut for a few weeks but research1,2,3 suggests that the good bacteria strains will not persist in the gut without regular supplementation, so for this reason you might wish to take them regularly.

 Can you take live cultures long term?

 This may depend on why you are taking them: some people like to take specific strains at certain times, for example during pregnancy, when travelling abroad, or during the winter flu season.
 However, if you prefer general daily supplementation, then take your supplements every day.
 There is no current research to suggest the body becomes dependent on good bacteria, so long-term supplementation is also fine.

 How many strains is best in a live cultures supplement?

 The number of strains of friendly bacteria is not the most important factor to consider when choosing a live cultures supplement.
 It is far more important to select a supplement containing high quality friendly bacteria strains which have been featured in numerous clinical studies.
 Every Day contains robust strains of the highest quality, including the world-renowned Lactobacillus acidophilus/helveticus Rosell-52 and Lactobacillus rhamnosus Rosell-11®, scientifically proven to survive stomach acidity and reach the gut alive4.